cdsittampalam/documentation/docs/Creating Transactions.md

 As the trade initiator, you can check the progress of custodian approval for the transfer.

-You can view approvals from the Approval view by clicking:
+You can view approvals from the Approval view by clicking the approvals icon:

 ![tick](/doc-images/tick.png)